dgyarmati/ds-visualizer/NOTES.md

 - redefine console object to point to integrated console?
 - clear command history scrollbar
 - canvas still hangs into some buttons
+- display editor errors as such instead of regular text

 - need help? - modal
 - error handling